gg582/Chatter-Web/README.md

 The script compiles the dashboard, replicates the contents of `dist/` into the installation directory, and changes the ownership to match the service user when `--systemd` is enabled.
 It then writes the systemd unit into `/etc/systemd/system/` and starts it immediately.
 Use `--service-name`, `--port`, `--user`, `--group`, `--node`, or `--prefix` to override the defaults that land in the generated unit.
+Use `--bbs-host`, `--bbs-port`, and `--bbs-protocol` (`telnet` or `ssh`) to bake the terminal bridge configuration into the unit.
+The installer writes `CHATTER_BBS_HOST`, `CHATTER_BBS_PORT`, `CHATTER_BBS_PROTOCOL`, and any provided `CHATTER_BBS_SSH_COMMAND` so the in-browser terminal immediately dials the chosen BBS without exposing manual URL entry.
+The SSH username is collected directly in the browser before connecting, matching the expectations of the legacy client.

 The default installation prefix is `/opt/chatter-web`, so run the script with elevated privileges (for example via `sudo`) when targeting system locations.
 Supply a writable `--prefix` to stage the bundle for a single user without